 Total parenteral nutrition may be the viable option for those patients whose gastrointestinal tract is not functional or who suffer from disorders that require complete intestinal rest, such as in the following conditions:

 - In ulcerative colitis .

-- When there is intestinal obstruction or the intestine (ileus) cannot function.
+- When intestinal obstruction of the intestine (ileus) cannot function.

-- Pediatric gastrointestinal disorders such as congenital gastrointestinal abnormalities, prolonged diarrhea regardless of its cause.
+- Pediatric gastrointestinal disorders such as congenital gastrointestinal abnormalities and prolonged diarrhea regardless of cause.

 - Short bowel syndrome due to surgery.
-Where a large part of the intestine has been removed and the patient cannot absorb enough food.
+A large part of the intestine has been removed, and the patient cannot absorb enough food.

 - Bowel perforations where feeding will result in worsening infections.

 - Where parts of the intestine are diseased and cannot absorb properly (functional short intestine).

 Parenteral nutrition is slowly pumped into the bloodstream through a drip.

 Because it can be very irritating to blood vessels, it is usually given into a large vein near the heart through a central venous line in the upper arm, chest, or neck.